 In order for you or your child to participate in this Outward Bound course we are requiring the following:

 Participants must notify their course advisor of any underlying health conditions that could put them at increased risk from contracting a communicable disease and check in with their physician about any additional risks.

 A COVID-19 test is required prior to course arrival (more details on this will be provided directly to enrolled students).

-When out of the home, keeping six feet of distance from other people as much as possible
+Keeping six feet of distance from people outside of their household as much as practicable.

 Washing or sanitizing hands frequently, and always after touching surfaces that other people touch (such as elevator buttons, handrails, door pulls and fuel pump handles)

-Wearing a mask when close proximity to people in public spaces is unavoidable
+Wearing a mask when in close proximity to people in public spaces

 Avoiding contact with people who are sick